 Configure a Script (optional)

-Note: Before selecting the Script Configuration page, save (or discard) any edits to the Connector Configuration settings,
+Before selecting the Script Configuration page, save (or discard) any edits to the connector configuration settings,

-- If the Navigation menu on the left is not open, select it and click Script Configuration to open the Script Path page.
+- If the Navigation menu on the left is not open, select it and click Script Configuration to open the Script Configuration page.

 - Complete the required fields using the values detailed in this topic and then click Save.